KevinBongart/rake-fast/README.md

 Fast rake autocompletion plugin for [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)

+**This plugin is now bundled with oh-my-zsh and maintained by more competent people [over there](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/rake-fast).**

 ## What?

 This script caches the output for later usage and significantly speeds it up.